Southern Maryland: Discover the Western Shore

 The museum presents interesting information about the lighthouse and its keepers.
 (Although lighthouse keepers were traditionally men, there were several women keepers here at Piney Point.
 Profiles of the various keepers are part of the museum’s displays.)
 Also, there’s an exhibit about a World War II Black Panther German submarine (that is now part of the shipwreck dive preserve).

-Furthermore, there’s a display about the area as a popular summer resort for wealthy folks, many looking to escape the stifling heat in and around Washington, D.C.
+Furthermore, there’s a display about the area as a popular summer resort for wealthy folks, many of whom look to escape the stifling heat in and around Washington, D.C.
 That vacation destination, beginning in the early 19th century and lasting for a little over 100 years, included Piney Point Hotel, guest cottages, a dance hall, a barbershop, and a steamboat wharf.

-Informally known by some as the “Lighthouse of Presidents,” the area was visited by such 19th-century notables as Presidents James Monroe, Millard Filmore, Franklin Pierce, and Theodore Roosevelt.
+Informally known by some as the “Lighthouse of Presidents,” the area was visited by such 19th-century notables as Presidents James Monroe, Millard Fillmore, Franklin Pierce, and Theodore Roosevelt.

 A view from inside the Piney Point Lighthouse